urbanopt/urbanopt.github.io/customization/feature_reports.md

 feature_report.timesteps_per_hour = model.getTimestep.numberOfTimestepsPerHour
 ````

 Methods to query results from the output EnergyPlus sql file are also created and used to retrieve results and add them to the corresponding properties in the `feature_report`.
-In the below example the sql_query method and convert_units method are used to query total_site_energy, convert its units to kBtu and then assign it to the total_site_energy attribute in the feature report:
+In the example below, the `sql_query` and `convert_units` methods are used to query total_site_energy, convert units to kBtu and assign it to the total_site_energy attribute in the Feature report:

 ```ruby
 # sql_query method